 You’ve probably seen a growler or two if you frequent craft breweries.
 Growlers are large glass, ceramic, or metal bottles that allow you to take your favorite craft beer home to enjoy.
 How many beers are in a growler?
 This article will discuss the standard growler sizes and how much each can carry.

 How many beers are in a growler?
 The popular 64 oz-sized growler holds 5 cans (4 pints of beer).
 The huge 128 oz growler holds 10+ cans (8 pints of beer).
-And the 32 oz howlers hold just under 3 cans of beer (2 pints of beer).
+And the 32 oz howlers hold just under 3 cans of beer (2 pints).
 These are based on US pints and can sizes.

 How Many Beers in a Growler?
 Chart

 Here’s how many cans, bottles, and pints are in each size growler.

 |1 Liter (33.8 oz)||2.8||2.1||1.7|

 |Unit of Measure||12 oz Can||16 oz Pint||20 oz Pint|

 Unit of Measure for the above chart includes Cans or Bottles of Beer (12 oz), US Pints of Beer (16 oz), and British Pints of Beer (20 oz).

 How Many Ounces in a Growler?
 3 Growler Sizes